DRAW: Heat

 Predrag Dimitrijevic (Serbian, b.
 1965).
 Untitled, 2025.
 Ink on paper.
 Courtesy of the artist.

 Baris Gokturk (Turkish, b.
 1982).
-You Can Hold Yourself Back, 2020.
+You Can Hold Yourself Back (Hold Back), 2020.
 Ink, acrylic, image transfer, polystyrene, and cement.
 Courtesy of the artist.

 Erika Harrsch (Mexican, b.
 1970).
 Chichihualcuauhco (Plate), 2023.
 Hand painted and glazed ceramic produced by Uriarte Talavera, Puebla, Mexico.
 Courtesy of the artist.